willyywt/willyywt.github.io/theme.md

 category: admin
 ---
 ```
-* On the index page we iterate all pages under this site, finds the pages under `layout: category`, and show links to these pages (category list pages).
-* The template layout of category list pages is defined as in `_layouts/category.html`.

 ### Excerpt
 Excerpt is also a jekyll's builtin feature.
 By default this will be the first paragraph (first `<p>` element) of your post.
 You can also explicitly designate a post's excerpt using the jekyll `excerpt` variable.